Final Crisis: Plot

-Although physically bested, Darkseid's dying essence is still dragging all of reality into nothingness along with it.
-Time and space break down as the effect worsens, until eventually, only Superman is left in the darkness at the end of creation, struggling to complete a copy of the "Miracle Machine", a wish-granting machine shown to him by Brainiac 5 during his trip to the future.
-Darkseid's essence re-emerges to claim the machine, but Superman destroys him for good by using the last of his super-powered breath to sing, countering the vibrational frequency of Darkseid's life-force.
+Although physically bested, Darkseid's essence is still dragging all of reality into nothingness along with it.
+Time and space break down as the effect worsens, until eventually, only Superman is left in the darkness at the end of creation, struggling to complete a copy of the Miracle Machine, a wish-granting machine shown to him by Brainiac 5 during his trip to the future.
+Darkseid's essence re-emerges to claim the machine, but Superman destroys him for good by using the last of his super-powered breath to sing, countering the vibrational frequency of Darkseid's life force.

 With Darkseid's end, however, the evil behind evils emerges: Mandrakk, the Dark Monitor, fallen father of Nix Uotan, who waits at the end of all things to consume what remains.
 Superman uses the solar energy in his own cells to power the Miracle Machine and makes a wish that is granted by the appearance of an army of Supermen from all across the multiverse.
 Nix Uotan joins the clash, using his Monitor powers to summon the Green Lantern Corps, the Zoo Crew, the Super Young Team, the armies of Heaven itself and more for a final battle with Mandrakk that culminates in the Corps spearing him with a stake made of pure light created by the combined energy of their rings.
 The heroes drag Earth out of the black hole that is Darkseid, and Nix Uotan returns to being human as the other Monitors cease to exist in accordance with the wish Superman had made: a wish for a happy ending.

 In the distant past, Anthro dies of old age in a cave.
-His body is discovered by Bruce Wayne—not killed, but having been sent back in time by the Omega Beams.
-He picks up where Anthro left off, drawing a bat symbol on the cave wall.
+His body is discovered by Bruce Wayne, who is revealed to have survived and been transported back in time by the Omega Beams.
+Bruce picks up where Anthro left off, drawing a bat symbol on the cave wall.